 WordPress is one of the most popular ways to create interactive websites.
 But, there are two platforms named WordPress, viz., WordPress.com and WordPress.org, and both of them are different in some ways.
 Most of the beginners confuse these two broad terms and the interesting part is that Matt Mullenweg is the founder of both these platforms.
 Whenever you make a search for WordPress on different search engines, you will see both of them at the top.

-Though two seperate entities, both of them can help you design and manage your website.
+Though two separate entities, both of them can help you design and manage your website.
 However, several users struggle to know what’s the difference between WordPress.org and WordPress.com.
 So if you are searching for WordPress.com vs WordPress.org: What’s the difference and which one should you use, then your search ends here.
-In order to help you with that, we have come up with the most comprehensive guide that compares them in details.
+In order to help you with that, we have come up with the most comprehensive guide that compares them in detail.

 A Detailed Comparision Of WordPress.org And WordPress.com